slsa-framework/slsa/docs/spec/v1.1/levels.md

 -   Greatly reduces trust in a hosted build platform by increasing observability into the level of integrity of the build environment.
--   Provides machine-checkable information about the build image’s provenance beyond self-attestation by the build platform operator.
--   Provides cryptographic, hardware-rooted evidence about:
+-   Provides machine-checkable, cryptographic, hardware-rooted evidence
+    about:
-    -   The initial state of the compute environment executing a build, such as its boot settings (e.g., measured boot enabled), the bootloader and kernel image.
+    -   The initial state of the build environment executing a build, such as its VM/container image, boot process, kernel and filesystem.
-    -   The initial state of the environment's disk image and its configuration.
-    -   The build environment that executed a particular run of a build.
+    -   The specific build environment that executed a build.
--   The use of [confidential computing] to meet these requirements provides builds with additional data and code confidentiality and tamper-evidence properties during build execution.

 </dl>
 </section>